-- 1. Eligibility.
-This Faculty Phased Retirement Program ("FPRP" or "the Program") is available on an elective basis to all full-time (100% FTE) faculty between the ages of 63 and 65 who have no less than twenty (20) years of continuous service as a full-time faculty member at UVM and whose salaries are fully funded by General Fund and Extension monies.
-This program is not available to those unit members who are on the Federal Reserve System. - Sabbaticals and faculty exchange leaves of absence shall be counted as years of service; leaves of absence for other reasons shall not count as years of service, but shall not constitute a break in continuous service.
-Years of service in which a faculty member held an administrative appointment but retained a secondary appointment as a faculty member shall be counted as years of service. - 2.
-Purpose.
-The purpose of the FPRP is to create an opportunity for faculty to enter into retirement on a phased basis while retaining certain benefits during the phase-in period, and also to assist the University in meeting staffing needs in light of strategic goals, changes in enrollment, budgetary conditions, and other institutional priorities and considerations. - 3.
-Part-time Service.
+1. Eligibility.
+This Faculty Phased Retirement Program ("FPRP" or "the Program") is available on an elective basis to all full-time faculty who are eligible or will be eligible on their resignation date for retirement according to criteria in Article 20.
+This program is not available to those unit members who are on the Federal Reserve System.

+Sabbaticals and faculty exchange leaves of absence shall be counted as years of service; leaves of absence for other reasons shall not count as years of service, but shall not constitute a break in continuous service.
+Years of service in which a faculty member held an administrative appointment but retained a secondary appointment as a faculty member shall be counted as years of service.

+- 2. Purpose.
+The purpose of the FPRP is to create an opportunity for faculty to enter into retirement on a phased basis while retaining benefits during the phase-in period, and also to assist the University in curricular planning and hiring and meeting staffing needs in light of strategic goals, changes in enrollment, budgetary conditions, and other institutional priorities and considerations. - 3.
 Unless otherwise authorized by the Provost in writing, participation in the FPRP shall commence concurrently with an academic year as defined in the Agreement ("the contract").
-The FPRP requires a faculty member to engage in teaching at .50 FTE during each semester of the academic year, for a period of two (2) consecutive academic years ("AY"), beginning in the AY year in which the faculty member attains 64 years of age.
-A work plan substantially consistent with the requirements of this Agreement will be annually devised for faculty engaged in part-time service under the FPRP.
-The faculty member will be expected to perform all customary work incidental to teaching assignments, including establishment of reasonable office hours commensurate with such teaching assignments, but shall not otherwise be expected or required to perform additional services, such as student advising, service on committees, or performance of research.
-Duties appropriate to the non-instructional faculty member will be similarly handled.
-FPRP participants shall not be eligible for University supplemental or additional compensation or FTE adjustments greater than or equal to .75 FTE, nor shall they be eligible for additional UVM appointments or employment while participating in the FPRP.
-A faculty member participating in this program will remain in the full time bargaining unit at all times regardless of FTE.
+Participation in the FPRP is voluntary for eligible faculty, and requires a workload reduction for two years leading up to retirement.
+Participating faculty members will have a reduced workload at .75 FTE during each semester of the academic year, for a period of two (2) consecutive academic years ("AY"), beginning in the AY year in which the faculty member has opted into the FPRP.
+A work plan substantially consistent with the requirements of this Agreement will be annually devised for faculty engaged in reduced workload under the FPRP.

+4. Rank and Salary.